Traveling with a Breastfed Baby

 By Dr. Alicia Hartung

-The most important thing to do while travelling on vacation is to maintain your supply.
+An important thing to do while traveling on vacation is to maintain your supply.
 To do this you should continue to feed on demand and not restrict feeding times.
 Some people find it helpful to use a sling or soft carrier, which allows unrestricted feeding times and maintains skin-to-skin contact, which will help maintain your supply.

 Traveling by car can be a huge feat, especially with multiple children.
 It never fails that the infant is sleeping, siblings are ready to stop and eat, or siblings are sleeping and infant wakes up wanting to breastfeed.
 I experienced this with my second child when we traveled to the beach, about an eight-hour trip.
 Not only did we have a full car, including a 3-year-old and a 3-week-old, but were traveling with another family who also had a toddler.
 In this case, I found the easiest thing to do was to take the breast pump.
 Most have car adapters or run on battery.
 Or you can use a manual hand pump.
 If I was unable to breastfeed, I was able to maintain the same schedule and we were not forced to stop every half hour!!!!
 Granted your infant needs to eat, but if your baby is already taking a bottle, I found this was a great way to save time.

 Regardless of when she was hungry, if we stopped, I breastfed.
-Otherwise I had a bottle of pumped milk ready to go!!
-Keep in mind that breast milk is the easiest and safest source of food for your infant and all that your baby needs if he or she is less than 6 months old.
-Any milk that is pumped while travelling should be stored in clean containers and tightly sealed.
+Otherwise I had a bottle of pumped milk ready to go.
+Keep in mind that breast milk is the easiest and safest source of food for your infant and all that your baby needs if they are less than 6 months old.
+Any milk that is pumped while traveling should be stored in clean containers and tightly sealed.
 You can use ice packs or dry ice to freeze the milk until you get to your destination.
 Freshly pumped milk is good if stored at room temperature for about 4 hours or may be stored in an insulated refrigerator bag for up to 24 hours, which hopefully gives you enough time to get to your destination.

-Traveling to other countries can also be a challenge.
+Traveling to other countries can present a challenge, so being prepared is key.
 Be sure to check with the CDC regarding any travel guidelines, including medicine and vaccinations that you may need before travel.
-Most medicines or vaccines can be administered while breastfeeding.
-Remember, mom’s breast milk is safest for baby!
-No need to worry about mixing with contaminated water or feeding formula that you are not familiar with.
-And you always have it available!
+Remember, your breast milk is safest for baby, there is no need to worry about mixing with contaminated water or feeding formula that you are not familiar with, and you always have it available.

-Please call the Breastfeeding Center of Pittsburgh with any further travel questions.
+Please call the Breastfeeding Center of Pittsburgh with any questions.
 You can also check this excellent TSA site for traveling with children.

 So pack your bags and get ready to enjoy that much needed VACATION!!!!